 3-Day ‘Best of’ Kyoto Itinerary – This builds upon our highlights itinerary above, spreading out some of the iconic temples and shrines to give them each more room to breathe, while also adding more variety and new locations into the mix.
 If you’ve three days in Kyoto–the perfect amount of time for many travelers–this is the perfect touring plan for you!

 1-Day to 1-Week Kyoto Itineraries – If you want a multi-day itinerary for Kyoto longer than the ones above, are visiting during fall colors or cherry blossom season, or just want to see what else we have, check these out.
 We’ve spent months in Kyoto field-testing these itineraries, and there’s something for everyone here!

 That covers it for our Japan itineraries thus far.
-We’ll soon be adding several more 1-day Tokyo touring plans, along with other cities in Japan.
+We’ll soon be adding several more Japan touring plans, including other cities in Japan off the beaten path.
 We hope these itineraries are a helpful resource for you while planning your visit to Japan, and enable you to have a more efficient experience, allowing you to see and do as much as possible!

 If you’re planning a trip to the Japan, check out our other posts about Japan for ideas on other things to do!
 We also recommend consulting our Ultimate Guide to Kyoto and Ultimate Guide to Tokyo to plan.

 Have you visited Japan?
 Which cities did you visit, and how much time did you spend in each place?
 What would you recommend to a first-timer visiting Japan?
 Any thoughts or tips of your own to add?
 If you’re planning your trip to Japan, what do you think about these itineraries?
 Any questions?
 Hearing your feedback about your experiences is both interesting to us and helpful to other readers, so please share your thoughts or questions below in the comments!